Flaking, or bailing out of commitments at the last minute, is common. We can learn a few important lessons from this behavior.

 Saturdays are for spending time with my boyfriend.
 I don’t allow clients to book appointments, and I don’t each yoga classes.
 If a friend wants to get together, we discuss it and both get together with them, or I meet with them another day.

 I wait no more than 15 minutes for a client.
-This leaves time for traffic, running late in general, etc. If a client calls or texts letting me know, I usually allow even more time.
+If a client calls or texts letting me know, I usually allow even more time.
 This is something I clearly state up front, because I value my time.

 You do not need to feel guilty or worry what others think of you for doing these things.